01 — Fundamentals

 Frequently asked questions

 The biggest systemic risk is undetected cross-functional gaps — where a manufacturing deviation, CDMO delay, or analytical gap that affects regulatory readiness is not identified until it causes a program delay, a CRL, or an inspection finding.
-Individual risks (OOS results, deviations, spec gaps) are manageable in isolation; it is the accumulated, unconnected risk that defines most CMC program failures.
+Individual risks (OOS results, deviations, spec gaps) are manageable in isolation; it is the accumulated, unconnected risk that defines most Program Development program failures.

 The core ICH guidelines are Q8 (Pharmaceutical Development), Q9 (Quality Risk Management), Q10 (Pharmaceutical Quality System), Q11 (Drug Substance Development and Manufacture), Q12 (Lifecycle Management), Q2(R2) and Q14 (Analytical Procedures).
 For biologics specifically, ICH Q5A through Q5E cover specific topics including comparability, stability, and residual DNA.
 Agency-specific guidance from FDA (CDER/CBER), EMA, and Swissmedic adds further requirements that vary by modality and regulatory market.
-A complete index is available via the
+A complete index is available via the ICH Quality Guidelines portal.

 ◈ Biopharma Training — Helvetia Tech Solutions

-Go deeper: CMC Development Training
+Go deeper: Program Development Training

 Join the waitlist to be notified when enrollment opens.

-CMC development arc — Preclinical to BLA
+Program Development arc — Preclinical to Commercial

 Related BioXion Capabilities